Boniva

 Boniva is made jointly by GlaxoSmithKline and Roche Laboratories.

 Boniva belongs to a group of medications known as bisphosphonates.
-The drug binds to certain cells in bones and slows the breakdown of them.
+The drug binds to certain cells in bones and slows down the rate at which they break down.

 Boniva has been evaluated in a large study involving almost 3,000 postmenopausal women with osteoporosis.
 In this study, the drug reduced the risk of vertebral fractures (broken spinal bones) by about half.
 Boniva did not seem to reduce the risk of other types of broken bones.
 It also increased the bone mineral density (a measure of the strength of bones) in the spine and hip.

 Boniva can also be used to prevent osteoporosis in postmenopausal women with risk factors for the disease.
-In studies of Boniva for osteoporosis prevention, women taking the drug showed increased bone mineral density, while those not taking it actually experienced bone loss.
+In studies on osteoporosis prevention, women taking the drug showed increased bone mineral density, while those not taking it actually experienced bone loss.

 Written by/reviewed by: Kristi Monson, PharmD; Arthur Schoenstadt, MD